WinExperements/helin-os/README.md

 - Module and user program loading
 - Improve the multitasking methods, add support to currently defined but not writen methods in [process.h](inc/process.h)
 - More kernel parameters
+- Add the VGA support
+# Changelog
+## Updated Mulitasking
+- I added the context switch and combinate the kernel mode tasks and user mode
+- Added more tests, like two user mode tasks and one kernel mode task
+- I fix the problem with multitasking that i write [here](https://forum.osdev.org/viewtopic.php?f=1&t=56362)